-The World homeopathic community shocked and saddened by death of Dr Peter Fisher.
+The world homeopathic community was shocked and saddened by death of Dr Peter Fisher.
 Our thoughts go out to his family and friends at this sad time.
 They have lost a loved one, whilst medical homeopathy has lost a world leader.
-The untimely death of Dr Peter Fisher, President of the Faculty of Homeopathy, Director of Research at the Royal London Hospital for Integrated Medicine and physician to Her Majesty Queen Elisabeth II, has produced an array of reactions around the world.
+The untimely death of Dr Peter Fisher, President of the Faculty of Homeopathy, Director of Research at the Royal London Hospital for Integrated Medicine and physician to Her Majesty Queen Elizabeth II, has produced an array of reactions around the world.
 These are a few of them in English, German, French, Spanish and Italian:

 The ECH, in honour of his hard work and endless campaigning, is continuing, or even redoubling, its efforts to promote medical homeopathy.